pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 The source code for the stack is in a repository in GitHub cloned from this [example](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx) and uses `TypeScript` as the language.
 The example infrastructure code creates a Kubernetes `Deployment` using the `nginx` container image.
+If you modify the sample app or wish to create the `Deployment` resource in a different Kubernetes cluster, follow the setup guide for the [Kubernetes provider](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/setup/) to ensure that Pulumi can access that Kubernetes cluster.

+> While the example shows you how to deploy a Kubernetes resource, there are many other [cloud providers](https://www.pulumi.com/docs/intro/cloud-providers/) that Pulumi supports.

 **Note**: The names used above are purely for demonstration purposes only.
 You may choose a naming convention that best suits your organization.